inductiva/inductiva/docs-sources/bring-your-own-software/run-R-stochastic-models.md

 project = inductiva.projects.Project(project_name)
 ```

-### 4. Submit every temperature as its own task
+### 4. Submit Every Temperature as Its Own Task
 Loop over each sample of T₀, round each temperature, build the Rscript command, and submit.
-We can attach metadata so we can later pull out information about the run.
+You can also attach metadata for easy information retrieval later.

 ```python
 for temp in all_temps: